-Because of the increasingly important role of science and technology in society, the course offerings of the Natural Sciences Division are a vital part of the liberal arts education.
-General Education courses in the Natural Sciences Division are designed to relate basic principles of science in nature and to see the impact of technology on society.
-The rationale of the scientific method, analytical reasoning, and computational analysis is emphasized.
+As a result of the increasingly important role of science and technology in society, the course offerings of the Natural Sciences Division are a vital part of the liberal arts education.
+General Education courses in the Natural Sciences Division are designed to relate basic principles of science in nature and to see the impact of technology on society, emphasizing the rationale of the scientific method, analytical reasoning, and computational analysis.